 Reaching for a glass of wine is common when you've had a bad day, but alcohol is a depressant, which means it can affect our thoughts, feelings and actions - and sometimes our long-term mental health.

 In the long run, it can contribute to feelings of depression and anxiety because drinking affects the neurotransmitters in our brains that are needed for good mental well-being.
 Alcohol decreases the levels of the brain chemical serotonin, which helps to regulate mood.

-"Alcohol does affect the brain and your mental health," Dr Sim says.
-"Alcohol is associated with symptoms of anxiety and depression, so, despite its popular image, it won't help you feel relaxed if you are stressed.
+"Alcohol does affect the brain and your mental health," Sim says.
+"Alcohol is associated with symptoms of anxiety and depression, so it won't help you feel relaxed if you are stressed.

-"After a heavy drinking session, you might not remember anything about the night before; but with long-term heavy drinking, that memory loss can be more serious.
-When you stop drinking, your risks are reduced, but if damage has been done to your brain cells, not all the harm can be reversed."
+"After a heavy drinking session, you might not remember anything about the night before.
+But with long-term heavy drinking, that memory loss can be more serious.
+When you stop drinking alcohol, your risks are reduced, but if damage has been done to your brain cells, not all the harm can be reversed."